Zeeeepa/xyops/docs/api.md

 GET /api/app/get_buckets/v1
 ```

-This fetches all the current storage bucket defintions (sans actual data and files).
+This fetches all the current storage bucket definitions (sans actual data and files).
 No input parameters are defined.
 No specific privilege is required, besides a valid user session or API Key.

 In addition to the [Standard Response Format](#standard-response-format), this will include a `rows` array containing all buckets, and a `list` object containing list metadata (e.g. `length` for total rows without pagination).
 Example response: